jzbor/moonwm/README.md

 export MOONWM_STATUSCMD="/path/to/my/statuscmd"
 ```
 This command gets asynchonously on MoonWMs startup with `loop` as the first parameter.
-It should then repeatedly set the status to the WM_NAME (for example with `xsetroot`).
+It should then repeatedly set the status to the WM_NAME (for example with `moonctl status`).
 Make sure to add in a `sleep` so it doesn't unnecessarily wastes resources.

 You can also define clickable blocks actions delimited by ascii chars that are smaller than space.